 2. Create a life size drawing of the body and place the internal organs in their right spot.

 Heart - Pumps blood through our body.

 Muscles - Help us lift and move.

 We use certain parts of our bodies to learn about the world around us.

-1. Cut and glue and sort from flyers healthy and junk food.
-(Picture on the left).
+1. Cut, glue and sort flyers into two columns: healthy vs junk food.

 Put a drop of sparkle glue on the hands of each child.
 Tell the kids to rub their hands together.
 The sparkles represent the germs on their hands.
 Let the kids touch different objects in the classroom.
 Do you see how the sparkles remain on the objects?
 Have the children wash their hands with soap and warm water.
 Encourage them to remove all the sparkles from their hand.
 Focus on proper hand washing including back of the hands and in between the fingers.